gulfiliz/gulfiliz.github.io/_posts/2025-07-13-crisis-in-physics.md

 $$\Delta_{EW} \sim 1000$$
 (0.1% fine-tuning)

-SUSY was supposed to solve the hierarchy problem — to explain why the Higgs mass is small without fine-tuning.
+SUSY was supposed to solve the hierarchy problem, to explain why the Higgs mass is small without fine-tuning.